 Call Art Giulietti for more info.

-We hope to see all of you at these HFFA meetings.
-Have a friend whose a fellow fly fisher?
+Please see our membership form at the end of this newsletter.
+Send in your membership renewals for 2019.
+Have a friend who is a fellow fly fisher?
 Please pass this newsletter along to them.
 We would love to have them join us.

 HFFA Newsletter Editor

 Update Your Calendar

 SPEAKER OR THIS MONTH

 It’s our Members’ Christmas Party.
 Come join us!

 December 6, 2019 7PM

 January 18-20, 2019